langabi/n8n-nodes-erply-api/README.md

 ## Limitations

-All authenticated requests get a new sessionKey and are not reused even though an expiry is provided.
-Erply returns status code 400 when a sessionKey is expired.
-A current limitation of n8n requires a 401 response to trigger a token refresh.

 ErplyService should use [getServiceEndpoints](https://learn-api.erply.com/new-apis) as an input to list the correct endpoint base URLs for your account code.
 According to Erply, these service endpoints can change without prior notice.

 Rate limiting is not currently handled.